zquintana/ess-help/content/news/emergency-safety-solutions-test-ir-post.md

 date: '2020-08-10'
 url: emergency-safety-solutions-test-ir-post
 ---
-Title: Frequency and Cost of Crashes, Fatalities, and Injuries Involving Disabled Vehicles
+"Frequency and Cost of Crashes, Fatalities, and Injuries Involving Disabled Vehicles"
 Authors: Rebecca Spicer, George Bahouth, Amin Vahabaghaie, Rebecca Drayer

-Abstract
+"Abstract"

-Objective: To quantify the total number and cost of crashes, fatalities, and injuries that could be addressed by improved conspicuity of disabled vehicles to approaching traffic.
+"Objective": To quantify the total number and cost of crashes, fatalities, and injuries that could be addressed by improved conspicuity of disabled vehicles to approaching traffic.
 Methods: Using the Fatality Analysis Reporting System (FARS) and the Crash Report Sampling System this study defines three crash scenarios where insufficient conspicuity of a disabled vehicle (“low